Examples in dependent theories: Introduction

 \subsection{Generic pairs}

-In a series of papers (\cite{Sh:900,Sh877,Sh906,Sh950}), Shelah has proved (among other things) that dependent theories give rise to a ``generic pair'' of models (and in fact this characterize dependent theories).
+In a series of papers (\cite{Sh:900,Sh877,Sh906,Sh950}), Shelah has proved (among other things) that dependent theories give rise to a ``generic pair'' of models (and in fact this characterizes dependent theories).
 The natural question is whether the theory of the pair is again dependent.
-The answer is no. We present an example of an $\omega$-stable theory all of whose generic pair have the independence property.
+The answer is no. We present an example of an $\omega$-stable theory all of whose generic pairs have the independence property.